-A graduate of the Royal Winnipeg Ballet School Professional and Aspirant Programs, as well as a participant in various contemporary programs such as Springboard Danse Montréal and the Netherlands Dance Theatre Summer, Philippe Jacques works as a dance choreographer, mover, educator, and coordinator.
+A graduate of the Royal Winnipeg Ballet School Professional and Aspirant Programs, as well as a participant in various contemporary programs such as Springboard Danse Montréal, Philippe Jacques works as a choreographer, dance educator, dancer, and coordinator.

-As an independent contemporary choreographer, Jacques firmly believes in the use of dance as a tool for understanding prevalent social issues.
-This belief leads him to use more accessible methods of dissemination, such as film (both traditional and 360) and through the use of public performance spaces.
+As an independent contemporary choreographer, Jacques firmly believes in the use of more accessible methods of dissemination, such as film (both traditional and 360) and public performance spaces.
 An ardent believer in dance as a medium of connection and community, most of his projects have also been collaborations.
 July 2015 saw the premiere of Text Me at the Winnipeg Fringe Festival which was created with Beyond Borders ECPAT Canada, to bring attention to the issue of the sexual exploitation of children.
 More examples of such collaborations can be found on the choreography page.
 His work has been performed in Canada, Mexico, and Sweden.

 As a commissioned choreographer, Jacques has created for the proscenium stage in many occasions for the Royal Winnipeg Ballet and the Royal Winnipeg Ballet School in both classical and contemporary forms.
 He additionally has worked in commercial settings for music videos and events, such as the David Suzuki Blue Dot Tour and for musical artist, Faouzia.

 As a teacher, Jacques has worked with all levels and abilities.
-He has worked with students with different abilities, as well as with professionals and aspiring professionals.
-In his time employed by the Royal Winnipeg Ballet School (2015-2018) as Artistic Coordinator and Choreographer, he participated in Teacher Training Program courses in classical ballet and pedagogy, and gained experience teaching in the Professional Schools, as well as for non-trained bodies in the National community outreach initiative, Sharing Dance, which he also coordinated regionally.
+He has worked with students with professionals, aspiring professionals and recreational.
+In his time employed by the Royal Winnipeg Ballet School (2015-2018) as Artistic Coordinator and Choreographer, he participated in Teacher Training Program courses in classical ballet and pedagogy, and gained experience teaching in the Professional Schools, as well as for newly inspired dancers in the National community outreach initiative, Sharing Dance, which he also coordinated regionally.
 He also teaches classes involving the embodiment of human rights concepts, created for Senator Marilou McPhedran’s university course, Adventures in Global Citizenship.